Service At Its Finest

 In 2013, Utah Partners for Health was faced with losing providers who partnered with the mobile clinic.
-A new collaboration was established with Health Clinics of Utah to keep the program running and expanding.
+A new collaboration was established with the Health Clinics of Utah to keep the program running and expanding.
 Therefore we expanded our reach into the Glendale and Rose Park area.

 In 2013, with the urging of several community partners, Utah Partners for Health also embarked on a plan to open their own clinic in Midvale, Utah.
 Part of the plan included applying for a New Access Point Grant with the Federal Health Resources and Services Administration (HRSA).
-In November of that year, UPFH received the New Access Point Grant and received its first patient at the Mid-Valley Health Clinic in November, 2013.
+In November of that year, UPFH received the New Access Point Grant and received its first patient at the Mid-Valley Health clinic in November, 2013.

 In 2014, UPFH included the mobile clinic into their scope of practice.
 The Mid-Valley Health Clinic opened its doors 5 days a week in February, 2014.
 On November 3, 2014 we added Saturday hours as directed by our Board of Directors and the results of the Needs Assessment.

 In June 2014, we added the Utah Partners for Health Mobile Eye Trailer in partnership with Charity Vision and added the service into our scope of services.
 The Mobile Eye trailer was expanded to two days a week in November 2015.